Constitution of the Cambridge University United Nations Association (CUUNA)

 2.1 To gain more support for the spirit of the United Nations within the University of Cambridge (hereinafter referred to as the University) and youth in the local community

-2.2 To educate and promote greater understanding of the role, functions and potential of the United Nations, its agencies and its Charter, with special attention to the Millennium Development Goals.
+2.2 To educate and promote greater understanding of the role, functions and potential of the United Nations, its agencies and its Charter, with special attention to the Millennium and Sustainable Development Goals.

 2.3 To further the ideals, principles and objectives of the United Nations and empower youth and students to become involved in its realization, reform and development.

-2.4 To act as a forum for students to network and socialize
+2.4 To act as a forum for students to network and socialise.

 2.5 To raise awareness of international affairs.

 2.6 To provide students with events that endorse Section 2.1-2.5 with:

 2.6.1 Opportunities to meet with United Nations personnel and other distinguished speakers.

 2.6.2 Opportunities to participate in campaigns, charity events and academic trips.